thelaycon/sms-microservice/README.md

 **2. Check SMS Balance**

-It's basically a layer on the default API provider by Twilio; A company that provides API to access phone numbers and make actions with them.
+It's basically a layer on the default API provided by Twilio; A company that provides API to access phone numbers and make actions with them.
 To send an SMS to a given number with a given message, a POST request should be made to the following endpoint containing the destination phone number in the parameter **"to"** and the given message in the parameter **"message"**.

 ```